pikasTech/pikadoc-en/docs/source/cmodule_enhance.md

 print(cJSON.cJSON_Invalid)
 ```

-Note that PikaScript class properties are read-only, and all modifications to class properties are invalid.
+Note that PikaPython class properties are read-only, and all modifications to class properties are invalid.

 # C module initialization

-Define `__init__()` function directly in .pyi to perform module initialization, which will be triggered when the module is loaded, PikaScript has a delayed module loading mechanism, `import` will not trigger module loading directly, but only when the module is actually used for the first time.
+Define `__init__()` function directly in .pyi to perform module initialization, which will be triggered when the module is loaded, PikaPython has a delayed module loading mechanism, `import` will not trigger module loading directly, but only when the module is actually used for the first time.

 For example: